appyyrna/-Lift-Off-C-2022/README.md

 # -Lift-Off-C-2022
-A workshop to teach c language
+A workshop where we can learn c language.